shravanasati/animeviz/README.md

 MYSQL_HOST=localhost
 MYSQL_PORT=3306
 DB_POOL_SIZE=50
+DB_POOL_RECYCLE=1800
 ```

 The host and port arguments here are the default ones.
 If your MySQL server runs on a different host and port, modify them accordingly.
 The `DB_POOL_SIZE` indicates the size of connection pool used my SQLAlchemy.
+The `DB_POOL_RECYCLE` value indicates the duration in seconds after which the connection should be recycled

 (don't include curly braces in the file)